tevendale/ShowFitFile/readme.txt

 When upgrading blocks from V1.0.0, you'll need to import the .fit file again, if you want to display the profile graph or the ascent/descent figures.

 == Changelog ==

+= 1.2.0 =
+* Can now show lap positions from .fit files
+* Improved position tracking from altitude graph

 = 1.1.5 =
 * Fix for WordPRess 6.2